 The first stanza of part two is the longest of the poem.
 In these lines, Heaney brings the poem away from directly addressing the landscape and into his home.
 He speaks about his siblings and how they’d all delve into the stories of “Lazarus, the Pharaoh, Solomon” as well as “David and Goliath”.
 By spending time with these stories the children became accustomed to concepts and problems that would’ve otherwise been “too big” for their youth.

 These next lines take the reader back to the neighbor who had at the beginning of the poem made proclamations about Heaney’s lands.
 He, rudely, expresses his belief that Heaney’s family does not follow “the Book at all”.
 This is, of course, a reference to the Bible.

 The third stanza is a combination of similes and metaphors that depict Junkin’s brain as a “whitewashed kitchen” that is as tidy “as the body” of the church.
 His thoughts are restricted by the texts he’s read and his mind clean of any independent thought.

 Stanzas One and Two

 The third section of ‘The Other Side’ begins with another memory from the poet’s own youth.
 He remembers how there were times when the family would “hear his step round the gable”.
 (Gable refers to the wall at the end of a specific part of the roof.)

-They knew their neighbour was outside their home just by the sound and pattern of his footsteps.
+They knew their neighbor was outside their home just by the sound and pattern of his footsteps.
 It was a distraction for the children “when the rosary” or prayers, were “dragging” on.

 Junkin would wait outside their home, showing some amount of respect, until “after the litany”.
 The third line of the second stanza is enjambed, encouraging the reader to move quickly down to the third stanza to conclude the thought.
 Heaney describes how in these moments they’d hear his “casual whistle…/ on the doorstep”.